MaximilianKnuth/GenAI_Nasdaq/README.md

 # GenAI Nasdaq Project

-A powerful data processing and transformation system that leverages AI agents to handle complex data operations.
+A powerful data processing and transformation system that leverages AI agents to handle complex data operations using LangGraph and Rag architecture.

 ## Project Structure